microsoft/vscode-docs/docs/python/tutorial-deploy-app-service-on-linux.md

 ## Configure a custom startup file

 Depending on how you've structured your app, you may need to create a custom startup command file for your app as described on [Configure Python apps for App Service on Linux](https://docs.microsoft.com/azure/app-service/containers/how-to-configure-python) in the Azure docs.

-For example, if you want to provide more arguments to Gunicorn, or you have a Flask app whose startup file isn't named `application.py`, then you need a custom command file.
-For a typical Django app, the App Service automatically finds the `wsgi.py` file needed to launch the app, so customizations aren't necessary.
+The specific use cases of a custom startup command are as follows:

+- You have a Flask app whose startup file and app object are named something *other* than `application.py` and `app`, respectively.
+In other words, unless you have an `application.py` in the root folder of your project, *and* the Flask app object is named `app`, then you need a custom startup command.
+- You want to start the Gunicorn web server with additional arguments beyond the defaults, which are `--bind=0.0.0.0 --timeout 600`.

-If you need a custom startup file, you first create the file and commit it to your repository so it can be deployed with the rest of the app code.
+If you need a custom startup file, first create the file and commit it to your repository so it can be deployed with the rest of the app code.

-1. Create a file in your project named `startup.txt` (the name is up to you) that contains your startup command.
+1. Create a file in your project named `startup.txt` (or another name of your choice) that contains your startup command.
 For Flask, see [Flask startup commands](#flask-startup-commands) in the next section.

 1. Commit the command file to your Git repository.